 We’re going to explain some of the most commonly used ones here.

 We’re going to start with the most confusing term of all.
 Hidden fees.
-Hidden fees refer to terms, conditions, and fees that are not actually hidden, but instead are lost in the small print of your contract.
+Hence, Hidden fees refer to terms, conditions.
+Mostly, these fees are not actually hidden, but instead losing in the small print of your contract.
 Hidden fees generally offset your introductory offer, membership bonuses, and other cost-oriented recruitment strategies.